adventuregamestudio/ags/Windows/README.md

 ### DirectX

 DirectX is linked dynamically.
-You should not be building DirectX libraries, but using the reference libs and header files from DirectX SDK.
+You should not be building DirectX libraries, but using the reference libs from DirectX SDK.

+If you are building from MSVS 2015 or higher it is important to make sure that DirectX SDK headers path is mentioned **not before** Windows Kits headers path in the include locations list, otherwise you will get obscure compilation errors.
+It is possible to omit DirectX SDK headers path from the list of locations completely and let compiler use related headers from Windows Kits.
+You still need to link against DirectX SDK libs though.

 ### Allegro

-Our patched Allegro library branch has ready MSVC solution: you will find it in "build/VS2008" subdirectory.
+Our patched Allegro library branch has ready MSVC solution: you will find it in "build/VS2015" subdirectory.

 If you want to go all the way on your own and/or getting sources from official site, following is a brief information on creating one.